La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _Apples are heavy._

-Does it mean that each apple is heavy or does it mean that they are heavy if taken together?
+Does it mean that each apple is heavy, or does it mean that they are heavy if taken together?

-In Lojban we can easily distinguish between these two cases:
+In Lojban, we can easily distinguish between these two cases:

 > **le ci plise cu tilju**
 > _Each of the three apples is heavy._